chribonn/RepData_PeerAssessment2/Data_Inspection.md

 ## [205] "TSUNAMI"
 ```

-After the list was consolidated, the number of groupings are the following:
+The list was consolidated.
+For an explanation of the consolidation process look up [*Appendix A*](#AppendixA) of this report.
+After consolidation the groupings are as follows:

 ```r